 Belmaya, at 21, has given up hope of finding happiness.
 Dominated by her husband, her family and society, she yearns for independence.
 But in much of Nepal, men rule and women obey.
 Here, in one of the poorest nations on earth, women are daughters, wives, mothers, dependents, victims, slaves – but rarely individuals in their own right.

 Born a Dalit (the lowest, ‘untouchable’ caste), orphaned at the age of nine and poorly educated, Belmaya is living in a small, dark room with her husband and baby daughter, with no prospects of a better life.

-Rewind to 2006, when Belmaya, at 14, participated in the My World, My View photo project in Pokhara.
-Impassioned and inspired, she had dreams of becoming a photographer.
-But that window closed when the home she lived in locked away her camera.
+Rewind to 2006, when Belmaya, at 14, participated in a photo project at a girls’ home in Pokhara.
+Impassioned and inspired, she was keen to change her discriminatory world through photography.
+But that window closed when the home locked away her camera.

 Now Belmaya gets a second chance – this time to train in documentary filmmaking.
 Picking up the camera once more, her old spark returns.
 But are her resentful husband and conservative community ready for this?

-We follow her journey as she gains not just filmmaking skills, but the confidence to stand up to her abusive husband.
+I Am Belmaya follows her journey from 2014 as she gains not just filmmaking skills, but the confidence to stand up to her abusive husband.
 The power starts shifting into her hands.

-The result is a rich portrait, interweaving observational footage with footage shot by Belmaya, and challenging the traditional roles of director/subject, as she becomes author of her story and takes charge of her life.
+The result is a rich portrait, interweaving observational material with footage shot by Belmaya, and challenging the traditional roles of director/subject, as she becomes co-director of her own story.